fionn/rpi-provisioner/README.md

 pacman-key --init
 pacman-key --populate archlinuxarm
 pacman -Sy python sudo
-visudo  # to add wheel to the sudoers file
+visudo  # and add wheel to the sudoers file
 ```
 as root (required to bootstrap Ansible).

-Test inventory and connectivity with `ansible -i hosts.ini all -m ping`.
+Test inventory and connectivity with `ansible -i hosts.ini all -u $user -m ping`.

 ## Provision